MoscaDotTo/Winapp2/winapp2ool/modules/trim/README.md

 | `DetectOS=\|6.1` | Maximum version | Windows version ≤ 6.1 |
 | `DetectOS=6.1\|10.0` | Version range | 6.1 ≤ Windows version ≤ 10.0 |

-If the requirement is not satisfied, the entry is removed immediately without evaluating any other detection keys.
-If it is satisfied and the entry has no other detection keys, the entry is kept.
+A failed version check removes the entry on the spot; Trim never looks at its other detection keys.
+If the check passes and there are no other detection keys, the entry is kept.

 ## Detect

+`Detect` names a registry path that Trim checks for existence.

-- Paths under `HKLM\Software` are additionally checked under `HKLM\SOFTWARE\WOW6432Node`, so entries for 32-bit applications on 64-bit Windows are retained correctly
+- Paths under `HKLM\Software` are also checked under `HKLM\SOFTWARE\WOW6432Node`, so 32-bit applications on 64-bit Windows are found
-- If reading a key raises a permission error, the key is assumed to exist and the entry is retained
+- If a key can't be read because of permissions, Trim assumes it exists and keeps the entry

 ## DetectFile

-`DetectFile` specifies a file system path checked for existence.
-The path may resolve to either a file or a directory.
+`DetectFile` names a path that Trim checks for existence.
+It can point at either a file or a folder.

-- Wildcards (`*`) are supported anywhere in the path.
-Each wildcard segment is expanded against the real directories present on the system; the entry is kept if any expansion resolves to an existing file or directory.
+- Wildcards (`*`) work anywhere in the path.
+Trim expands each wildcard segment against the folders actually on disk, and keeps the entry if any expansion resolves to something that exists.
 - Paths under `%ProgramFiles%` are checked in both the native Program Files directory and the 32-bit `Program Files (x86)` directory.
 See [Environment Variables](#environment-variables)
-- If a directory cannot be read due to permissions, the target is assumed to exist and the entry is retained
+- If a folder can't be read because of permissions, Trim assumes the target exists and keeps the entry

 ## SpecialDetect

-`SpecialDetect` is a deprecated CCleaner variable retained only to support very old winapp2.ini files.
-New entries do not use it.
-Trim recognizes four values:
+`SpecialDetect` is a deprecated CCleaner variable.
+Trim still handles it so that very old winapp2.ini files work.
+Four values are recognized:

 | Value | What is checked |
 |:-|:-|